-On behalf of Kadish & Anthony Law Group posted in Estate Planning For Business Owners on Friday, February 28, 2020.
+On behalf of Kadish & Associates Law Group posted in Estate Planning For Business Owners on Friday, February 28, 2020.

 A person who owns and handles the daily management of a business needs to ensure that they have their estate plan in place.
 This has to address the need to support their family members, as well as ensuring the company can move forward.

 One of the primary things you need to do is get the succession plan together.
 This outlines who is going to take control over the company when you can’t.
 Now is the time when you can teach them what they need to know about running the business.
 Make sure your management team knows the plan, so they’re ready when the time comes.